 Edendale and Raisethorpe were identified as the key underserviced areas with Edendale being the largest underserviced area.
 Edendale and Vulindlela are interlinked areas with people residing in Vulindlela having to pass through Edendale to access the CBD and other areas in the city, and accessing higher order services not found in Vulindlela, in Edendale.
 Raisethorpe is better serviced than Edendale and Vulindlela, but it is nonetheless the second most under-serviced and deprived area in the city.
 These areas and the transit spines that link the areas to the CBD, if prioritised for development, will have the impact of improving the lives of most of the deprived people in the city.
-These areas thus become the priority development areas in the city and should be the focus of all stakeholders who contribute to development in the city, both government and private sector.
-Sustained focus and investment in these areas are likely to promote inclusivity, one of the five principles of SPLUMA.
+These areas thus become the priority development areas in the city and should be the focus of all stakeholders who contribute to development in the serves areas are likely to promote inclusivity, one of the five principles of SPLUMA.